England: Late modern and contemporary periods

 Power shifts in east-central Europe led to World War I; hundreds of thousands of English soldiers died fighting for the United Kingdom as part of the Allies.
 Two decades later, in World War II, the United Kingdom was again one of the Allies.
-At the end of the Phoney War, Winston Churchill became the wartime prime minister.
 Developments in warfare technology saw many cities damaged by air-raids during the Blitz.
 Following the war, the British Empire experienced rapid decolonisation, and there was a speeding-up of technological innovations; automobiles became the primary means of transport and Frank Whittle's development of the jet engine led to wider air travel.
-Residential patterns were altered in England by private motoring, and by the creation of the National Health Service (NHS) in 1948.
-The UK's NHS provided publicly funded health care to all UK permanent residents free at the point of need, being paid for from general taxation.
+Residential patterns were altered in England by private motoring, and by the creation of the National Health Service in 1948, providing publicly funded health care to all permanent residents free at the point of need.
 Combined, these prompted the reform of local government in England in the mid-20th century.

 Since the 20th century, there has been significant population movement to England, mostly from other parts of the British Isles, but also from the Commonwealth, particularly the Indian subcontinent.
 Since the 1970s there has been a large move away from manufacturing and an increasing emphasis on the service industry.
 As part of the United Kingdom, the area joined a common market initiative called the European Economic Community which became the European Union.

 Since the late 20th century the administration of the United Kingdom has moved towards devolved governance in Scotland, Wales and Northern Ireland.
 England and Wales continues to exist as a jurisdiction within the United Kingdom.
 Devolution has stimulated a greater emphasis on a more English-specific identity and patriotism.
 There is no devolved English government, but an attempt to create a similar system on a sub-regional basis was rejected by referendum.